muf002/oasys-patient-notes-api/README.md

 ## Challenges & Trade-offs

 **Bulk import via CSV file upload**
 The bulk note creation endpoint accepts a CSV file (`multipart/form-data`) rather than a JSON body.
 This matches the actual use case described in the requirements — importing historical notes — where a provider exports from an EHR or spreadsheet and uploads the file directly.
-No one hand-authors a JSON array of 50 clinical notes.

 The CSV must contain three columns: `note_type`, `session_date`, `content`.
 RFC 4180 quoting is fully supported, so `content` fields containing commas or newlines are handled correctly by Python's `csv.DictReader`.
 The service validates each row independently via Pydantic and returns a `207` response with separate `created` and `failed` lists, so a single bad row does not block the rest of the import.
 Structural errors (missing headers, non-UTF-8 encoding, empty file) raise `InvalidCSVError`, translated to `400` by the global exception handler.

+**BackgroundTasks vs Celery for the audio pipeline** `POST /sessions` returns a `202` immediately and offloads transcription and insight generation to FastAPI's `BackgroundTasks`.
+This requires zero extra infrastructure which is the right call for this scope.
+The trade-off is durability: `BackgroundTasks` runs in the same process as the web server, so if the server restarts mid-pipeline the task is silently lost and the session stays stuck in `transcribing` or `analyzing`.
+Transient Groq rate limits are handled by `tenacity` retries inside the pipeline before any exception propagates, but a process crash cannot be recovered from.
+In production, the pipeline should be moved to Celery with a Redis or RabbitMQ broker.
+Celery tasks are persisted to the broker before execution, so a worker crash results in the task being requeued rather than lost.

 **Transaction commit placement**
 SQLAlchemy's async session context manager calls `session.close()` on exit, which rolls back any uncommitted transaction.
 Repositories use `flush()` (not `commit()`) to write within the current transaction and get server-generated values back.
 The commit must happen at the request boundary, not inside individual repo methods — otherwise a multi-step service operation (e.g. verify patient → create note) would commit after the first step.
 The solution is wrapping the yielded session in `async with session.begin()` inside `get_async_session`, which auto-commits on clean exit and auto-rolls back on exception.

 **Timezone-aware datetimes**
 All timestamp columns use `TIMESTAMP WITH TIME ZONE` (`DateTime(timezone=True)` in SQLAlchemy).
 This avoids the common bug of storing timezone-naive datetimes and later being unable to reason about them in a multi-timezone context.
 The `onupdate` on `Note.updated_at` uses a Python-side callable (`lambda: datetime.now(UTC)`) rather than a server-side `func.now()`, so the ORM fires it automatically on attribute mutations and the updated value is reflected in the Python object without an extra `refresh()`.

-**Testing without a real auth flow**
-Integration tests bypass JWT entirely by overriding `get_current_provider` via `app.dependency_overrides`.
-This keeps tests fast and isolated from token generation details.
-The JWT decode path — valid token, malformed token, wrong signing key, unknown provider — is covered by dedicated unit tests in `tests/unit/test_auth.py` that call `get_current_provider` directly with mocked credentials and a mocked DB, with no HTTP layer involved.

 **JWT tokens have no expiry — by design**
 Tokens are issued without an `exp` claim intentionally.
 The purpose is to keep a stable token active for local development and manual API testing without needing to re-register a provider or refresh credentials.
 In production, tokens would carry a short expiry and a refresh mechanism would be provided.
 The current design is a conscious trade-off: zero friction for development, not suitable for a production auth system.